 Whilst it is quite heavy, it is still compact and portable, so it can be stored out of the way at home or in a vehicle.
 This also makes the Zoom Versa a particularly excellent choice for emergency preparedness for people living in towns and cities where they don’t have the space for open fires or access to limitless fuel.

-All in all the EcoZoom Zoom Versa exceeded my expectations and I would highly recommended it to everyone reading this, and to friends and family.
-The fact that EcoZoom also donate a stove to third world projects for every stove sold also makes this a nice feel good product to purchase as well.
-Not only are you helping yourself, you are also helping a family in the third world.
+All in all the EcoZoom Zoom Versa exceeded my expectations and I would highly recommend it to everyone reading this and to friends and family.
+The fact that EcoZoom also donates a stove to third world projects for every stove sold also makes this a nice feel-good product to purchase as well.
+Not only are you helping yourself, but you are also helping a family in the third world.

 The EcoZoom Zoom Versa currently costs $129 in the US (click for US store), and £116 in the UK/EU (click for UK/EU store).
 You get FREE shipping from both stores!